maxime-fleury/SillyTavern-Piper-TTS/README.md

 Just go to tts select silero with default settings, choose voices.

-# If it doesn't work:
+# Github doesn't give enough free LFS, download the model from here and not github
 Check the model folder there should be this model: https://huggingface.co/rhasspy/piper-voices/resolve/v1.0.0/en/en_US/libritts_r/medium/en_US-libritts_r-medium.onnx?download=true
 It should be around 70mb
 You don't need Extra or Silero server.